Army Green To Gold Program – Active Duty Option (ADO)

 For those that have joined the Army as an enlisted soldier, there is an option to go to college and become an officer through the Army’s Green to Gold Program.
-Here is what you need to know about that program:
+Here is what you need to know about the program:

-What is the Army’s Green to Gold program?
+What Is the Army’s Green to Gold Program?

-There are a couple of different options and the remainder of this article will be talking about the Green to Gold Active Duty option.
+There are a couple of different options and the remainder of this article will be talking about the Green to Gold Active Duty Option.
 You can also choose the Green to Gold scholarship option or the Green to Gold non-scholarship option.

-What are the benefits of this program?
+What are the benefits of the Green to Gold program?

-- You will receive normal PCS entitlements.
+- Receive normal PCS entitlements.

-- You will receive leadership training.
+- Receive leadership training.

-- You will gain responsibility and practical experience.
+- Gain responsibility and practical experience.